The August Birthstones

 It is one of the most famous jewels in the British Crown jewels and has been set into the Royal Imperial State Crown, which is now held at the Tower of London.
 It sits just above the Cullinan II diamond in the crown and is uncut but has been polished.

 Many deposits were found in gemstone-bearing gravel in Sri Lanka and also in limestones of Afghanistan.
 South East Asia held large specimens of Spinel, and these were mined and adorned many emperors and royalty in years gone by.

 These gemstones often passed hands via the spoils of war.

 Despite this, it is relatively unusual to find Spinel in jewellery shops.
-Gem quality Spinel is hard to find and is actually rarer than ruby; however the gemstone is worth less than ruby and therefore is not used a lot in jewellery making.
+Gem quality Spinel is hard to find and is actually rarer than ruby.
+However, the gemstone is worth less than ruby therefore is not used much in jewellery making.